boldbi/boldbi-kubernetes/docs/consent-to-deploy-client-libraries.md

 # Consent to deploy client libraries

-By giving consent to install client libraries to connect with Oracle, PostgreSQL, MySQL, MongoDB and Snowflake.Data, you can install the following libraries in your system.
+By giving consent to install client libraries to connect with Oracle, PostgreSQL, MySQL, MongoDB and Snowflake.Data, you can use the following libraries in your kubernetes pods.
 Bold BI uses these client libraries to connect with their respective SQL database variants.
-Check the check boxes after reading about the licenses of each library to give consent for installation.
+Read about the licenses of each library to give consent for usage.

 ## mongo-csharp-driver
 * MongoDB